mattmanalang/python-flask-blog-site/README.md

 # Summary

 This is a small blog website built using Flask, a micro web framework for Python.
 The blog data is retrieved via an API endpoint from a JSON storage bin hosted by **npoint.io**.
 The Contact Me form is powered by WTForms.
+The theme for the blog is the 'Start Bootstrap - Clean Blog v6.0.9' theme (licensed under MIT) from startbootstrap.com.

 ## Notes